Home

-research projects and published journal articles related to expressive arts therapy, decolonization and collective trauma healing
+my recent research projects, publications, and presentations related to expressive arts therapy, decolonization, performative writing, arts-based research and collective healing.

 “Clarity arrives when we get out of our own way.”